A Business (Tele) Communications Company

 Telecommunications – communication at a distance.
 We use physical wires, radio signals, and the Internet to deliver telephone voice calls, video, email, text messaging, web chat, fax and audio paging.

 We are also Richmond’s only locally owned phone company.
-This means we own our own data center and also own private facilities to deliver VoIP service to you.
+This means we own our own data center and also own private facilities to deliver VoIP telephone service as well as data services to you.

 In 1988, CEO Chuck Brodersen started Infotel by installing credit card machines and fax machines for local Richmond companies.
 Soon after, Verizon asked us to design telephone electronics for trade shows exhibits to sell new features such as Caller ID Name.
 For several years we continued this design work and started installing business telephone systems.
 Verizon was actually our first telephone system customer!